 Gravano’s robbery spree impressed members of the Gambino crime family, which led him to become a fully initiated member of the family as well.
 Later on, Gravano entered into the plumbing and drywall business with his brother-in-law, Edward Garafola, which earned him the reputation of a “good earner” within the Gambino crime family.
 This reputation of his enabled him to become a multi-millionaire.
 He invested this money to buy real estate for himself and his family.
 With the help of this money, he also became the operator of a disco club called The Plaza Suite, from where he reportedly earned $4,000 a week.
 He additionally used this club as his construction racket headquarters.

 “The Bull” made quite a bit of his money from his book and interviews as well.
-In 1997, Gravano was consulted for Underboss, a biographical book of his written by Peter Maas.
-But the New York State took legal action to seize Gravano’s profits from the book.
-His interviews with various publications like The Arizona Republic have also helped him in earning money after he helped the FBI bring down John Gotti.
+In 1997, Gravano was consulted for ‘Underboss,’ a biographical book of his written by Peter Maas.
+However, the New York State took legal action to seize Gravano’s profits from the book.
+His interviews with various publications like The Arizona Republic as well as his several television appearances since have also helped him earn money after he helped the FBI bring down John Gotti.

 Sammy Gravano’s Net Worth

-After his release from prison in 2017, Sammy “The Bull” currently lives in Arizona and has his money sorted.
-With the accumulation of his estate, the money he made in his businesses, and during his time as a gang member, Sammy Gravano’s current net worth is close to $2 million.
+Since his release from prison in 2017, Sammy “The Bull” Gravano has been based in Arizona, where he still seemingly resides and seems to have his money sorted.
+So, with the accumulation of his estate, the money he likely still has from his former line of work, as well as his recent takings, Sammy’s net worth is estimated to be close to $2 million.

 Read More: Joe Exotic Net Worth